fermisurfaces/IFermi/README.md

 ## Contributing

-We greatly appreciate any contributions in the form of a pull request.
+We greatly appreciate any contributions in the form of Pull Request.
 We maintain a list of all contributors [here](https://fermisurfaces.github.io/IFermi/contributors.html).

 ## License

-IFermi is made available under the MIT License (see LICENSE file).
+IFermi is made available under the MIT License.

 ## Acknowledgements